EL/M-2084: System development

-The MMR's development was launched by Elta and The Administration for the Development of Weapons and Technology (Hebrew abbreviated Maf'at) in 2002 as a response to the growing ballistic threat to Israel.
+The MMR's development was launched by Elta and the Administration for the Development of Weapons and Technology (Hebrew abbreviated Maf'at) in 2002 as a response to the growing ballistic threat to Israel.

-A prototype of the system was used during IDF operation "Cast Lead" in 2008 as an early warning radar, detecting HAMAS artillery fire and providing accurate alert for the Israeli home front.
+A prototype of the system was used during IDF operation "Cast Lead" in 2008 as an early warning radar, detecting HAMAS artillery fire and providing an accurate alert for the Israeli home front.

-The first successful interception using the MMR as a firing control unit took place on April 7, 2011, with the Iron Dome intercepting a rocket fired from the Gaza strip towards Ashkelon, a city in southern Israel.
+The first successful interception using the MMR as a firing control unit took place on April 7, 2011, with the Iron Dome intercepting a rocket fired from the Gaza Strip towards Ashkelon, a city in southern Israel.

+In June 2025 ELTA Systems delivered the 250th radar of the MMR family.

 Description

-As a tactical radar, the ELM 2084 is a mobile system consisted of the radar unit, a control module, a cooling unit and a power generator.
-It can be mounted on a variety of transport platforms.
+As a tactical radar, the ELM-2084 is a mobile system comprising a radar unit, a control module, a cooling unit, and a power generator.
+It can be mounted on various transportation platforms.

-The radar was designed to accommodate medium range operational needs in the battlefield: detection, classification and tracking of targets.
+The radar was designed to meet medium-range operational needs on the battlefield, encompassing detection, classification, and tracking of targets.

 The Radar's main missions are: